arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 The PLC IDE supports seamless integration with IoT Cloud, enabling IoT capabilities for the Opta™.
 The application field can be expanded thanks to this feature with the needed security elements, ensuring stable industrial operation.

-The structure comprises two elements, where PLC IDE defines Opta™ with connectivity settings and designed tasks; while IoT Cloud processes information exchange with the Arduino layer of the PRO solution devices.
+The structure comprises two elements:
+* The PLC IDE defines the device program with its connectivity settings and designed tasks.
+* The Arduino IoT Cloud processes information exchange with the Arduino layer of the PRO solution devices.

 TODO Create a new image for explaining the overall structure - follow the image below